< Back to Glossary

 What problems can occur in transaction monitoring?

-There are many ways that financial institutions can run into trouble with their transaction monitoring due to infrequent checks.
-Here are just three.
+There are many ways that financial institutions can run into trouble with their AML transaction monitoring due to infrequent checks.
+Here are just three:

 Fewer than 1% of flagged transactions ordinarily result in escalation.
 As such, an enterprise must regularly review its TMS to address the number of false positives while also making its system robust enough to catch questionable transactions.

-A second problem that can occur in transaction monitoring is to oversimplify.
+AML transaction monitoring can suffer from oversimplification.
 By wanting to cut down on false positives, a financial institution may group clients and activities into one scenario when this doesn’t solve the issue.
 In fact, it will eventually lead to more false positives over time when clients behave differently to the scenario in which they’ve been placed.

 By using greater granularity when segmenting customers, the monitoring is more likely to be accurate and allow for iterations over time.

-A third problem relates to having too many rules in place when monitoring transactions.
+An institution might have too many rules in place when monitoring transactions with their anti-money laundering software.
 This can lead to duplication of cases as well as difficulties in managing all of the new scenarios created.
 This is where a holistic approach to client data can help.
 By centralizing everything, it is much easier to monitor the transactions and understand what is going on.
+One such solution is the Sensa Investigation Hub.

 Latest Insights